|

 Pony Swim has occurred since 1925.
 If

-you go, be prepared to
+you go, be prepared to wait for long hours with

 the crowds in the hot sun.